Precise Holistic Complete Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 |Calorie Weighted Basis||23%||35%||42%|

 The first ingredient in this dog food is salmon meal.
-Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh salmon.
+Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.